 I’m not suggesting you forgo experimenting with the basics such as triggering a microcontroller, but that you have a much larger purpose in mind — something to work toward other than simply acquiring knowledge for its own sake.
 For better or worse, there seems to be no end of problems to be solved.

-Take the recent drought in California that negatively affects everyone in Silicon Valley.
+Take droughts in California that negatively affect everyone.
 How can you leverage your knowledge of electronics to solve that dilemma?
 I don’t have the answer, of course, but I’d start with looking for energy efficient means of desalination, perhaps some means of remotely monitoring the hydration of crops, and perhaps image processing techniques that can be applied to readily available satellite telemetry to track water consumption.

 I’m sure you can think of a few dozen other areas to explore.
 The point is, there is no end of problems that you can address with your skills as an experimentalist.
 History suggests that your odds of changing the world are better if you have a clear vision of what you’re going to accomplish, versus simply stumbling upon it.
 Of course, there are examples of accidental discoveries, but even then you have to be aware of the problems that need solving.